xxc3nsoredxx/HackYourXyzzy/README.md

 A fork of [Pretend You're Xyzzy](https://github.com/ajanata/PretendYoureXyzzy) adapted for the Hackers Against Humanity deck.

+The cards can also be found on [Internet Archive](https://archive.org/details/hah_card).

 A Cards Against Humanity clone, server and web client.
 See [license](WebContent/license.html) for full details.

 Note: This project is only known to work with Tomcat 7, all other versions are unsupported.